 Eliot M. Harris

-Eliot Harris is a Member based out of the Seattle Office of Williams Kastner & Gibbs, PLLC.
+Eliot Harris is a Member based out of the Seattle Office of Williams Kastner and serves on the Board of Directors for the firm.
 He is licensed to practice law in Washington, Oregon, and Alaska.
 Eliot is a commercial litigator and has represented a wide-range of clients in disputes involving insurance coverage, product liability, shareholder claims, commercial contract disputes, real estate transactions, intellectual property, premises liability, and professional negligence.
 Eliot regularly advises and represents clients in pre-litigation claim and coverage analysis, as well as litigating coverage disputes and insurance bad faith claims.
 Eliot has advised clients in insurance claims involving various lines of coverage, including CGL, EPLI, E&O, D&O, liquor liability, homeowners, commercial property, personal and commercial auto, and marine insurance.
 He has repeatedly been named a “Rising Star” by Washington Law and Politics Magazine.

 Outside of his practice, Eliot has been active in various organizations, including ABA, DRI, IRMI, and CLM.
 He is a past-chair of the Toxic Torts and Environmental Law Committee of the ABA’s Tort Trial and Insurance Practice Section (TIPS), and is currently a member of the TIPS CLE Board Standing Committee and vice-chair of the TIPS Property Insurance Litigation Committee.
 Eliot is a former member of the Committee of Law Examiners for the Washington State Bar Association, and provided pro bono legal advice to countless individuals as part of the King County Bar Association Neighborhood Legal Clinic program.
 He currently serves on the board of directors for the Insurance Industry Charitable Foundation (IICF) in the Northwest Region.

 Presentations & Seminars